The Unexpected Story of How Plumbers Came to Be Known as Pipefitters

 Frequently Answered Questions

-The word ""plumbing"" comes from the Latin term ""plumbum,"" which means ""lead.""
+The term ""plumbing"" originates from the Latin word ""plumbum,"" which means ""lead.""

 What are the most common plumbing issues homeowners have to face?

-What should I look for when hiring a plumber?
+What should I look out for when I am hiring an plumber?

 How do I become a plumber?